Single Session Consultation for Neurodiversity-Related Issues

 I'm primarily interested in guidance regarding how to parent or support my neurodivergent child under the age of 18, can you help me?

 If parenting a neurodivergent child who is an adult over the age of 18 is a primary issue for you, I can be helpful on understanding your relationship dynamics and traits associated with your child's neurotype.
-My knowledge regarding support services for adults who are not able to live independently is limited, but I can point you in the right direction if this is one of the resources you are looking to pursue.
+My knowledge regarding support services for adults with high support needs is limited, but I can point you toward relevant resources.